 Why This Copper Price Prediction?

-What we are really (only) interested in is this to catch these major moves in the copper market.
 We are talking the type of move that makes your copper investment a multi bagger in a few months.
 Copper has done this a few times, and it is the most important reason why we publish our copper price prediction for 2020 and beyond.

 We want to catch those wildly bullish moves in the copper market.